coreos/rpm-ostree/docs/compose-server.md

 1. TOC
 {:toc}

+## Managing RPM based OSTree commits

+With `rpm-ostree compose` you get a tool to compose your own ostree commits based on a [treefile](https://coreos.github.io/rpm-ostree/treefile/) configuration, a couple of RPMs, some post-processing and possibly some custom modifications directly in the resulting tree.

+The tool allows to either build a tree commit in one go with a single command: `rpm-ostree compose tree`.
+Or to split that process up into smaller chunks with the usage of `rpm-ostree compose install`, followed by `rpm-ostree compose postprocess` and finally `rpm-ostree compose commit`.
+While the former approach is pretty complete and allows most use-cases the latter is useful if you need some more customization on the resulting filesystem.
+More customization than the sandboxed post-process functionality of the treefile allows.

+In most scenarios you'll want to consider using a more "high level" tool, than `rpm-ostree compose`.

 ## Using higher level build tooling

 Originally `rpm-ostree compose tree` was intended to be a "high level" tool,